walisc/WPSelenium/README.md

 Operand browser is required

 Usage: vendor/bin/wpselenium <browser>  [options]
-Example: vendor/bin/wpselenium chrome --type WordPress
+Example: vendor/bin/wpselenium chrome --type wordpress

 Operands:
   <browser>  Brower you want to test on.
 Chrome and Firefox supported by default.
 See documenation if you want to add
              others.

 Options:
-  --type <arg>      The type of site you are testing. e.g --type WordPress --loglevel <arg>  Console loglevel - info, warn, error, debug.
+  --type <arg>      The type of site you are testing. e.g --type wordpress --loglevel <arg>  Console loglevel - info, warn, error, debug.
   -?, --help        Show this help and quit.